What does a Construction Manager do?

 - Plan, coordinate, and oversee construction projects from inception to completion.

-- Develop and manage project schedules, ensuring timely completion of milestones.
+- Develop and manage project schedules, ensuring timely completion of all phases.

 - Prepare and manage project budgets, ensuring cost-effective use of resources.

-- Coordinate with architects, engineers, contractors, and other stakeholders to ensure project alignment.
+- Coordinate with architects, engineers, subcontractors, and suppliers to ensure project specifications are met.

 Qualifications